 He was with the Department of Electrical Engineering of University of Castilla-La Mancha, Spain, from September 2003 to May 2013.

-In June 2013, he joined the UCD School of Electrical and Electronic Engineering, where he is currently Professor of Power Systems Control and Protections and Head of Electrical Engineering.
+In June 2013, he joined the UCD School of Electrical and Electronic Engineering, where he is currently Professor of Power Systems Control and Protections.

 In January 2016, he was elevated to IEEE Fellow for his contributions to power system modelling and simulation.
 In December 2017, he was elevated to IET Fellow.
 In February 2020, he joined the IEEE PES Distinguished Lecturer Program.

-He is or has been editor of several international journals published by IEEE, IET, Elsevier and Springer, including the IEEE Transactions on Power Systems and IET Generation, Transmission & Distribution and, in January 2023, Senior Editor of the IEEE Transactions on Power Systems.
+He is or has been associate editor of several international journals published by IEEE, IET, Elsevier and Springer.
+In May 2022, he was appointed Co-Editor in Chief of the IET Generation, Transmission & Distribution and, in January 2023, Senior Editor of the IEEE Transactions on Power Systems.

 The Power System Analysis Toolbox (PSAT) is a Matlab toolbox